Cătălina Ponor: 2015–2017

-2017
+Ponor competed at the 2016 Doha World Challenge Cup where she won gold on the balance beam.
+In April, she competed at the Olympic Test Event where Romania failed to qualify a full team to the upcoming Olympic Games.
+In June, Ponor competed at the 2016 European Championships where she won two bronze medals – on balance beam and floor exercise.

+Romania earned a single Olympic berth for the 2016 Olympic Games; the Romanian Gymnastics Federation announced the spot would either go to Ponor or Larisa Iordache.
+Despite Iordache winning the all-around at the Romanian National Championships, the berth was given to Ponor who won the national titles on balance beam and floor exercise.
+This announcement was made shortly after Ponor was named as Romania's flag bearer for the opening ceremonies, the first time this honor was given to a gymnast.

+During the qualification round at the Olympics Ponor placed fifth on the balance beam and fourteenth on floor exercise, qualifying to the event final on the former.
+During the balance beam final she placed seventh.
-Ponor continued to compete in 2017 in the hopes of participating in the European Championships, since Romania was the host this year.
-She began the year by winning titles on the balance beam and floor exercise at the Baku World Cup.
-One week later, on 23 March, she won a silver medal on beam at the Doha World Cup.

-At the European Championships in Cluj-Napoca, Romania, Ponor competed on beam and floor.
-She missed the floor final because her routine lacked a front tumbling connection, a requirement.
-However, she qualified to the beam final and won the gold medal emotionally in front of a noisy and appreciative home crowd.
+Ponor continued to compete in 2017.
+She began the year by winning titles on the balance beam and floor exercise at the 2017 Baku World Cup.
+One week later she won a silver medal on balance beam at the Doha World Cup.
+At the 2017 European Championships in Cluj-Napoca, Romania, Ponor competed on balance beam and floor exericse.
+She missed the floor exercise final because her routine lacked a front tumbling connection requirement.
+However, she qualified to the balance beam final where she won the gold medal emotionally in front of a noisy and appreciative home crowd.